voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    When uploading existing labels to CVAT, the unique label ids are uploaded as attributes in order to keep track of which labels have been modified, added, or deleted.
-Changing these label ids will result in labels being overwritten when loaded into FiftyOne rather than being merged.
+    When uploading existing labels to CVAT, the label IDs are uploaded as attributes.
+This information is used to keep track of which labels have been modified, added, or deleted, and thus editing these label IDs will result in labels being overwritten when
+    loaded into FiftyOne rather than being merged.

-Create new label fields
+Adding new label fields
 -----------------------

-In order to annotate a new label field, a label schema needs to be provided or be able to be constructed from the given `label_type` and `classes`.
+In order to annotate a new label field, you can provide the `label_field`, `label_type`, and `classes` parameters to :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` to define the annotation schema for the field:

 .. code:: python
     :linenos:

     import fiftyone as fo
     import fiftyone.zoo as foz

     dataset = foz.load_zoo_dataset("quickstart")
     view = dataset.take(1)